overthq/Habiti/README.md

 ## Tech Stack

 Market is a TypeScript-based application.
 It is built with popular JS libraries/frameworks like React, React Native and Express.
-Here's what the stack looks like.
+Here's what the stack looks like:

 - Front-End
 	- Framework: [React Native](https://reactnative.dev) and [Expo](https://expo.io)